1601-mma2013/Interactive-Directory/README.md

 ### a.
 Elements
 Define manifestations of information and functionality
 1. Information
-	2. form factor - A rectangular kiosk with 16:9 screen
+	2. Form factor - A rectangular kiosk with 16:9 screen
-	3. posture
+	3. Posture
-	4. input method - Touchscreen
+	4. Input Method - Touchscreen

-2. functional and data elements
+2. Functional and Data Elements
-	- information: Announcement, news, lecturer availability, no of people at specific places and live feed
+	- Information: Announcement, news, lecturer availability, no of people at specific places and live feed
-	- functions
+	- Functions
-	- mechanisms
+	- Mechanisms
-	- actions
+	- Actions
-	- domain object models
+	- Domain object models

 ### b.
 Framework
 Design overall structure of user experience